 6 ways to make better use of your tax refund

-Whether it’s $1,600 or $16, every dollar you get back is a dollar you can then put towards the bigger financial picture (or your ‘financial goals’, as we like to call this).
-So go ahead and close those shopping apps… Walk past that store window… And say “thanks, but no thanks” to your favourite coffee ‘to go’.
+Whether it’s $2,000 or $20, every dollar you get back is a dollar you can then put towards the bigger financial picture (or your ‘financial goals’, as we like to call it).
+So go ahead and close those shopping apps—and say “thanks, but no thanks” to takeout foods and your favourite coffee-to-go.

-Because we’ve brewed up 6 ways to make MUCH better use of your tax refund:
+That’s because we’ve brewed up 6 ways to make much better use of your tax refund.

 #1: Pay down debt.

 This should be a top priority—especially if your debt spans multiple cards and loans.
 Yet choosing to pay down debt may mean you end up with little to nothing left for any unexpected expenses that could pop up in the near future.

 If you’re at the start of your education career (and lower on the pay grid), saving your tax refund might actually sound like a pretty good idea.
 After all, it means having a little bit of extra money in the bank… and that might seem more responsible than spending it.